810Teams/clubs-and-events-backend/_readme/guide/profile-page.md

 Depends where this page is accessed from, if this page is accessed from the top-right profile button, then it is supposed to be your own profile.

-However, wherever this page is accessed from, the specific ID of the user is recommended to be used in the URL, instead of using the flexible current user API endpoint.
+However, wherever this page is accessed from, the specific ID of the user is recommended to be used in the URL, instead of using the flexible current user API.

 ### Retrieve User